- Rust 99.3%

 iamb -P profilename archive --verbose --out ~/.local/share/iamb-archive/profilename

-# continue archiving from the newest saved point
+# continue archiving from the newest saved event per room

 iamb -P profilename archive --verbose --out ~/.local/share/iamb-archive/profilename --continue